Use these simple web tools to wipe away all of your embarrassing old tweets

 Either way, it’s not the kind of stuff that you want hanging around, easily visible to new employers, existing ones, or potential lifemates.
 It’s debatable if they deserve to lose out if the infraction was five days ago, but either way, there are a few easy-to-use services that can wipe those stupid tweets of days gone by from your timeline.

-One proviso before we continue, none of these services can remove them from anywhere that has archived your tweets, but not having them easily searchable from your Twitter profile is great.
+One proviso before we continue, none of these services can remove them from anywhere that has archived your tweets, but not having them easily searchable from your Twitter profile is great and can improve your Twitter analytics report template.

 Here’s how to use remove your Twitter history